lilwasser/MTA-Turnstile-Data/Project Proposal.md

 ### What would a minimum viable product (MVP) look like for this project?

-I will use a correlation analysis to understand the foot traffic near subway stations and use that to predict which clinics would garner the most success in providing supplies to NYC commuters, and also predict where pop-up clinics might be best located for 2022.
+I will use a correlation analysis to understand the foot traffic near subway stations and use that to predict which clinics would garner the most success in providing supplies to NYC commuters, and also predict which clinics might be best located to get the most traffic in 2022.